-The Paul Garrett Scholarships for men and the Claire Sherwood Memorial Scholarships for women are Whitman scholarship programs for exceptional applicants who exhibit outstanding academic achievement, leadership and contributions to their schools and communities.
+The Paul Garrett Scholarships for men and the Claire Sherwood Memorial Scholarships for women are awarded by Whitman to exceptional applicants who exhibit outstanding academic achievement, leadership and contributions to their schools and communities.
 Each year about six men and six women are named Garrett and Sherwood scholars.

 While at Whitman, Garrett and Sherwood Scholars meet regularly on campus throughout the school year for socials, networking receptions, roundtable discussions, national grant and fellowship information sessions, and other events.
 In addition, over spring break of junior year, Garrett and Sherwood Scholars travel to New York City for a career exploration and networking trip.
 There, they have a chance to meet local alumni who are leaders in finance, business, media, culture and government and can assist the Scholars in making contacts in their potential career fields.

 Each year, up to 30 finalists are chosen by the admission committee and are brought to Whitman for an all-expenses-paid campus visit.
 During their visit, finalists sit for an interview with either the Garrett or Sherwood selection committees.
 These committees are comprised of governing board members, alumni, and faculty who have reviewed finalists' admission applications.

 All finalists who interview for the scholarship receive a minimum of $2,500.
 Students selected as Garrett or Sherwood Scholars receive scholarships which cover 100% of their demonstrated need—up to $60,000 per year—without any work or debt obligations.